DREAM Act: Background

 Members of Congress have introduced several forms of this bill in both the House of Representatives and the Senate.
 Members in the House passed one such bill on December 8, 2010, by a vote of 216–198.
 Senators debated a version of the DREAM Act on September 21, 2010.
 A previous version of the bill, S. 2205, which required 60 votes to gain cloture, failed on a 52–44 vote in 2007, eight votes short of overcoming a filibuster by senators opposed to the bill.

 The United States military faced challenges in enlistment, which in 2005 were described as a "crisis", though the economic downturn of 2007–2010 did away with many of the enlistment challenges.
 Immigrants without a United States Permanent Resident Card (also known as a green card) are not allowed to enlist.
 In 2007, several senior officials at the Department of Defense spoke in favor of promising resident status to members of the military as a means of boosting recruitment.

 The bill also restores the option for states to determine residency for purposes of higher education benefits by repealing Section 505 of the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) of 1996 8 U.S. Code § 1623.
-The majority of states interpret this provision as disqualifying students residing in he country illegally from certain higher education benefits such as in-state tuition rates.
-Some states have enacted laws aimed at making illegal state residents eligible for in-state tuition rates without violating this IIRIRA provision.
-However, some students paying out-of-state tuition have filed lawsuits in these states, claiming state education officials violated this federal law.
+The majority of states interpret this provision as disqualifying students with undocumented immigration status from certain higher education benefits such as in-state tuition rates.
+Some states have enacted laws aimed at making unauthorised state residents eligible for in-state tuition rates without violating this IIRIRA provision.
+Some students paying out-of-state tuition have filed lawsuits in these states, claiming state education officials violated this federal law.